NikKowPHP/social-brain/chapters/chapter-9.md

 #### **Case Study: The Tale of Two Pitches**

-Mark, Maria's brilliant data analyst, needs to convince the leadership team to invest in a new data-security protocol.
+Mark, Maria's brilliant data analyst, needs to convince the leadership team to invest in a new data-security protocol for the Phoenix Project.
 He prepares a flawless presentation.
 He has charts showing a 35% increase in phishing attempts, industry benchmarks, and a detailed cost-benefit analysis.
 As a classic Architect, he presents the data with precision and clarity.

 The leadership team nods along.
 They say, "Thank you, Mark.
 Very thorough.
 We'll take it under advisement."
 Nothing happens.
 The project is dead in the water.